-Led Zeppelin were one of the preeminent live bands of the '70s, but their fans had to wait an awfully long time for a proper representation of the band's live career.
-It wasn't until they released their self-titled live DVD collection on May 27, 2003 that the world got a high-quality visual document of the groundbreaking group's live history.
+Led Zeppelin were one of the preeminent concert bands of the '70s, but their fans had to wait an awfully long time for a proper representation of the band's on-stage career.
+It wasn't until they released their self-titled live DVD collection on May 27, 2003, that the world got a high-quality visual document of the groundbreaking group's concert history.

-Though Robert Plant said the group had been considering a live project for 15 years, it hadn't transpired because of the enormity of the effort involved.
+Robert Plant said the group had been considering a live project for 15 years, but it hadn't transpired because of the enormity of the effort involved.
 That changed when Jimmy Page did a tour with the Black Crowes that was captured for a live album.
-Page was so impressed with the producer, Kevin Shirley, that he called and asked him to help go through the backlog of Zeppelin live performances and bring the audio up to date with digital surround mixes.
+Page was so impressed with producer Kevin Shirley that he called and asked him to help go through the backlog of Zeppelin live performances and bring the audio up to date with digital surround mixes.

 Page also brought director Dick Carruthers on board as creative director, while the guitarist himself oversaw the massive project.
 He and Carruthers eventually went through 132 cans of film and two sets of two-inch video tape for the project, which required them to bring together a wide variety of video sources from the course of a decade of live performances and try to make them flow visually.

 The audio was just as problematic, since the sources ranged from eight-track one-inch tape, to 16-track two-inch tape and 24-track two-inch tape.
-Many of the source tapes were shedding their original oxide and had to be baked to shed excess moisture before being transferred to the digital domain – a process that took 60 hours per tape and set the project months behind schedule.
+Many of the source tapes were shedding their original oxide and had to be baked to get rid of excess moisture before being transferred to the digital domain – a process that took 60 hours per tape and set the project months behind schedule.